rughh/on_ruby/readme.md

 ## Admin Interface

+TODO

-The app comes with a [Typus](https://github.com/fesplugas/typus) interface to manage the model data.
+The app comes with a [Administrate](https://github.com/thoughtbot/administrate) interface to manage the model data.

 In order to access the admin stuff, you need to be a registered user with the